 The latest drive-through clinic opened today at Western Sydney University (WSU) Parramatta South campus, following another drive-through clinic opened in Auburn on Monday.

-The WSU testing clinic will operate from 9am-3.30pm Monday to Friday in the P16 carpark off James Ruse Drive – see the Parramatta South campus map for the precise location.
+The WSU testing clinic will operate from 8am-5pm seven days a week in the P16 carpark off James Ruse Drive – see the Parramatta South campus map for the precise location.

 Anyone arriving for testing is advised to stay inside their vehicle at all times.
 Health staff follow strict infection control protocols for the safety of themselves and others.